Weekends at CH

 For the other two weekends, there are opportunities to leave the site and/or go home with the correct permissions (see below).

 On Saturdays there are five academic lessons in the morning, followed by Band Parade.
 After lunch all pupils are involved in sport (often matches against other schools) or other timetabled activities.

 That is the end of formal commitments on a Saturday: after this senior pupils can go to Horsham and our final year (Year 13/Grecian) pupils can go to Horsham and or Crawley, to do some shopping and use recreational facilities.
 Neither day children nor boarders can leave before this time.

 Saturday nights at CH are “full on” and there are always organised activities such as film nights, discos, talent shows, quizzes and much more.

 Sundays are more relaxed and, pupils have more choice in what they want to do.
 There are plenty of facilities on site to encourage different activities – the sports hall, practice rooms for musicians, common rooms in Houses for relaxing with friends, lovely grounds etc…

-All of those pupils on site will attend a chapel service which can take place in the morning or occasionally in the evening; there is a compulsory Chapel Choir practice for choir members before the service and there is a compulsory Band practice for band members after morning Chapel.
+All of those pupils on site will attend a chapel service which can take place in the morning or in the evening; there is a compulsory Chapel Choir practice for choir members before the service and there is a compulsory Band practice for band members on Sunday mornings.